Shade-MC/Shade-MC.github.io/sprint-reports/sprint2/sprint2.md

  * Implemented React component for Login feature (however, not yet integrated with backend)

 ## Work Summary (Developer Facing)
 In addition to making progress on our project report, we finally began the development phase of our project.
 Namely, we installed all the dependencies required for the MERN stack, which include NodeJS, React, MongoDB, and Express, and initialized our React app.
-We then chose to implement the Login component for our sprint's basic UI feature.
+We then chose to implement the Login component for our sprint's basic UI feature - see the "Login feature demo" video for a brief demo of what was accomplished.

 A significant takeway from this sprint was the importance of starting early on our assigned tasks.
 For this sprint's deliverables, we only began discussing work divisions a few days before the due date.
 Although (aside from the backend of the login feature) we succesfully completed each of our assigned tasks on time, this was only because they were fairly straightforward.
 For the more complex  development tasks in our upcoming sprints, this approach will definitely not fly - the implementation of a feature is rarely without its complications, meaning we need to give ourselves as much time as possible to overcome potential roadblocks.
 It will be the responsibility of the team lead in the remaining sprints to ensure everyone is notified of their assigned tasks well before the due date.